robertrau/libpifly/README.md

 ## Installation
 python 3.9 must be installed

-As the GPS interface requires 115200 baud that is stable, Raspberry Pi modles 3 and Zero with Bluetooth require the Bluetooth to be shutdown.
+As the GPS interface requires 115200 baud that is stable, Raspberry Pi models 3 and Zero with Bluetooth require the Bluetooth to be shutdown.
 The onboard Bluetooth module uses the only baud rate stable UART on the board.

 ### Changes to the /boot/cmdline.txt file: